Mid-Ride Fueling — What to Eat Every 30 Minutes on a Long Ride

 - Maurten Gel 100 — 25g carbs, no caffeine, extremely gut-friendly for most riders, $3.50 each at REI

-- GU Energy Gel Salted Caramel — 22g carbs, 35mg caffeine, one of the more palatable flavors in the gel world
+- GU Energy Gel Salted Caramel — 22g carbs, 35mg caffeine, one of the more palatable flavors in an otherwise grim product category

 - Precision Hydration PF 30 Gel — 30g carbs, mild flavor, dissolves in water if you want to mix it into your bottle